BetonQuest/BetonQuest/docs/Participate/Process/Code/Writing-JUnit-Tests.md

   necessary

 !!! warning "Handling Concurrency"
-    By default, all classes and methods are executed `CONCURRENT`.
+    By default, all methods are executed `CONCURRENT`.
 This means that its tests are run in parallel which saves time.
     Some tests cannot be executed in parallel, in such cases the following annotation needs to be added to the related methods or the entire class.

     ````java linenums="1"